-Jackson elementary teacher dies from Covid-19
+Jackson elementary teacher dies from COVID-19

-Theodora Bridges taught at North Jackson Elementary school.
-This was her 10th year as an educator.

-Bridges sister, Ellelean Childress, tells says Bridges tested negative for the coronavirus on August 27th after going to get tested because of concerns she had from multiple students being in quarantine.
-Her symptoms grew worse so she got tested again that following Wednesday and tested positive.
+Ellelean Childress said her sister tested negative for the coronavirus on August 27 after getting tested because of concerns she had from multiple students being in quarantine.
+Her symptoms grew worse, so she got tested again that following Wednesday and tested positive.

 Childress and her sister talked the night before she passed.
-She says Bridges has a cough and experienced shortness of breath but she thought she was stable because the hospital sent her back home.
-But Bridges didn’t wake up the next day.
+She said Bridges had a cough and experienced shortness of breath, but she thought she was stable because the hospital sent her back home.
+However, Bridges didn’t wake up the next day.

-Childress says Bridges had received her first dose and was in the process of becoming fully vaccinated.
+According to Childress, Bridges received her first dose of the COVID-19 vaccine and was in the process of becoming fully vaccinated.

 Trustmark National Bank: (special account name is Theodora Bridges.)